 Bookmark offers 3 choices of plan.
 Free, Professional, and Business.
 The prices range from free (obviously), to $29.99 per month.
+Overall, the pricing is very similar to a lot of the competition.

 Let's start by looking at the most basic plan: Free.
 The features include: